getsalty/Controller-to-Router/README.md

 Setup:

 1. Install Deno
+2. Copy Input file to `input` directory
-2. Create `.env` file in root of directory.
+3. Create `.env` file in root of directory.
 Example:
     ```
     FILE_INPUT_NAME=sample.cs

     FILE_OUTPUT=true
     FILE_OUTPUT_NAME=sample.ts
     ```
-3. Either run the `dev` script via a package manager (npm, yarn, pnpm), or copy/paste the script into your terminal and run deno directly
+4. Either run the `dev` script via a package manager (npm, yarn, pnpm), or copy/paste the script into your terminal and run deno directly
-4. For file output, run the `start`
+5. For file output, run the `start`.
+The output file will be in the `output` directory

 ---------------